Gold Against the Soul

-Gold Against the Soul is the second studio album by Welsh alternative rock band Manic Street Preachers.
-It was released on 21 June 1993 by record label Columbia.
+Gold Against the Soul is the second studio album by Welsh alternative rock band Manic Street Preachers, released on 21 June 1993 by Columbia Records.
+The follow-up to the band's 1992 debut album Generation Terrorists, the record reached No. 8 on the UK Albums Chart.

-Noted for its lyrics reflecting melancholia, Gold Against the Soul integrated a variation of styles, including funk and grunge.
+Gold Against the Soul takes to an extreme the hard rock sound of its predecessor and saw the band experiment with styles including funk and grunge.
+The album's lyrical themes owed little to the political and social commentaries of its predecessor, and instead explored more personal themes of depression, melancholy and nostalgia.

 Recording

 The band stated that the choice to work with Dave Eringa again was important for this album: "We finished work in November and then just went straight into a demo studio and we came out about four weeks later with the album all finished.
 We were all happy with all the songs, we knew what they wanted to sound like, so we didn't want to use a mainstream producer because they've got their own sound and vision of what a record should be like.
 So we just phoned Dave up and said 'Look, come down, let's see how this works out', and everyone loved what we were doing, so we decided to stay with him."

 When asked to look back on the album, the band themselves have described Gold Against the Soul as their least favourite album and the period surrounding the album as being the most unfocused of their career.
 The band's vocalist and guitarist James Dean Bradfield has said "All we wanted to do was go under the corporate wing.
 We thought we could ignore it but you do get affected."